SELF ESTEEM ALLOWS ME

 Oscar Ichazo, in ‘The Enneagram of Personality’, gives a good clue to the meaning of H – a true virtue:

-Appropriate H (not martyrdom, S-H or victimhood (click on chart) is firmly rooted in self-esteem, an inner security that comes from permission to be oneself, & the ability to provide for one’s own needs & wants.
-They way we don’t have to depend on what others think of us to be OK with ourselves.
+Appropriate H (not martyrdom, S-H or victimhood (↖️see chart) is firmly rooted in self-esteem, an inner security that comes from permission to be oneself, & the willingness to provide for one’s own needs & wants.

-NOTE: To develop H, children need to form a secure attachment, starting in infancy, which comes from receiving balanced & consistent parenting, firm guidance & realistic role-modeling.
+✥ children must form a secure attachment, starting in infancy, BY receiving consistent & loving parenting, firm guidance & realistic role-modeling.

 ✥ As adults – a most important aspect of H is the realization that our lives & concerns are valuable, but no more important than anyone else’s.